Michael Tarlowe, MD

 A colonoscopy is a technologically advanced method for screening for colon cancer.
-Michael H. Tarlowe, MD, performs gentle and effective colonoscopies at his private practice, which has two offices convenient locations in Upper East Side Manhattan, New York City, and White Plains, New York.
+Michael H. Tarlowe, MD, performs gentle and effective colonoscopies at his private practice, which serves Deerfield Beach, Pompano Beach, Coral Springs, Boca Raton, FL, and the surrounding areas.
 To learn more, book an appointment today by calling the office or using the online scheduling tool.

 A colonoscopy is a procedure that Dr. Tarlowe performs to examine the health of your lower intestine, or colon.

 Your colon is the lowest part of your gastrointestinal tract and is attached to your anus by your rectum.
 It’s responsible for absorbing nutrients in your food and disposing of the waste.

 While colonoscopies are typically diagnostic, Dr. Tarlowe might also collect tissue samples or remove abnormal tissues during your procedure.

 Dr. Tarlowe typically performs a colonoscopy to check for signs of colon cancer, but you might also need a colonoscopy to evaluate or diagnose:

 - Otherwise inexplicable changes in bowel movements or habits

 - Pain, bleeding, or other symptoms in your abdominal area